This is a system...not a gamble!

 Houses sell quickly & for the most $$$ when they are priced properly in the beginning.

-This marketing plan is the result of fourteen years of real estate experience.
+This marketing plan is the result of years of real estate experience.
 Over the years we have developed proven techniques that work, and we were constantly in search of new marketing and promotional ideas to streamline and perfect our system.

 This system has resulted in the successful completion of hundreds of closed residential transactions.
 Our system is a combination of marketing, determination, consistency, and precision.

 "We can and will sell any home listed with us.
 The marketing of your property is done through a series of consistant actions.
 These are basic, but essential!"

 Three major factors of what makes a property sell...